sherlock-protocol/sherlock-v2-docs/audits/judging/guidelines/README.md

     **Exception**: However, if the protocol design has a highly complex and branched set of contract inheritance with storage gaps inconsistently applied throughout and the submission clearly describes the necessity of storage gaps it can be considered a valid medium.
 [Example](https://github.com/sherlock-audit/2022-09-notional-judging/issues/64)
 16. **Incorrect values in View functions** are by default considered **low**. \
     **Exception**: In case any of these incorrect values returned by the view functions are used as a part of a larger function which would result in loss of funds then it would be a valid **medium/high** depending on the impact.
-17. **Chainlink round completeness** Recommendations to implement staleness price checks are invalid.
+17. **Chainlink round completeness** Recommendations to implement round completeness or stale price checks are invalid.
 18. In an update contest, issues from the previous contest with `wont fix` labels are not considered valid.
 20. **Chain re-org** and **network liveness** issues are not valid.
 21. **ERC721 unsafe mint:**  Issues where users cannot safemint ERC721 tokens due to unsupported implementation are not valid. \